 The Bachelor of Education (Early Childhood Education) is a 29 unit undergraduate degree that, if studied full-time, would be completed in four years of study.
 The course is comprised of core units that cover the essential topics required for Early Childhood teaching.
-After the first year, pre-service teachers have the opportunity to select specialist pathways and study a number of electives.
-All units are studied online; however, there is also a practical component, with pre-service teachers required to spend at least 100 hours in an early learning centre and 80 days of placement in schools throughout the duration of their studies.
-The program culminates in a final internship of one school term where pre-service teachers assume responsibility for a class of children, under supervision from a mentor teacher.
-The Internship is weighted the equivalent of 4 units towards the final degree.
+After the first year, pre-service teachers have the opportunity to study a number of electives.
+All units are studied online; however, there is also a practical component, with pre-service teachers required to spend at least 100 hours in an early learning centre and 110 days of placement in schools throughout the duration of their studies.
+The program culminates in a final internship of one school term where Pre-service teachers assume responsibility for a class of children, under supervision from a mentor teacher.
+The Internship is worth 4 units towards the final degree.